The passing of a loved one is a time of sorrow, but as Christians we also know that even as we grieve, we celebrate the gift of our loved one's life.

 If the deceased is cremated, the ashes, in a container or urn, may be present at the memorial service on a stand at the front of the church, before the altar.
 They will be covered with a pall, just as a casket is covered with a much larger pall when it is brought into the church.

 If the remains are to be interred in the Memorial Garden immediately after the service in the church, a family member or the priest will carry them out as part of the recessional.St.
 Francis Memorial GardenThe Memorial Garden was created by the Vestry to provide an appropriate final resting place for parishioners and their families.
 The location is an area of ground between the parish hall and Hermitage Road.
 It is set off by granite stone and bronze plaque and bounded by azalea plantings.
 The Wardens and the priest jointy oversee the garden and determine eligibility.
-The cost is $500.00, which includes the brass name plate for the plaque.
+A suggested donation of $500 helps to cover the cost of brass name plaques, the granite stone and upkeep of the Memorial Garden.
 The plate bears the person’s full name and life dates.State and county law requires that the garden be limited to cremated remains, and that interment be in a biodegradable container such as wood or cardboard.
 The Memorial Garden will be kept in a generally natural setting, and maintenance will be limited to occasional leaf raking when necessary.

 The parish secretary will arrange for flowers for the altar, and is happy to request flowers in whatever color or colors you would like.
 However, different colors are subject to what the florist the church uses—Coleman’s—has available.